Farooq-Mohammed/Sketchpad/README.md

 # Sketchpad
 ### First deployment is done.
 <hr>
-dot.Changes are yet to come
+- Changes are yet to come